 Pintxos: Look for the seasonal ones.
 A crowd pleaser is the ‘carrillera’ stewed beef cheek that’s so soft and it’s like your grandma hugging and feeding you, the pork kebab which is a pork rib is also dreamy.
 My favourite, only for the brave, the porks ear!
 Crunchy, soft, salty it ticks all the right boxes.
 They only take cash which is good to know beforehand.

 BAR GANBARA.
 Address: San Jerónimo, 19.

 Bar and restaurant in the underground floor.
-Everything is delicious.
 This is a place where I would eat anything from the cold display which I wouldn’t do anywhere.
 Look out for the vegetables displayed on the bar which change with the season and get some of those.
 The grilled mushrooms with egg yolk are AMAZING, they’re a bigger and pricier option FYI.
 Get the chicken croquette you will thank me.

 BAR CUCHARA DE SAN TELMO.
 Address: Santa Korda Kalea, 4.

 Next to the San Telmo museum.
 Everything is amazing here.
 No pintxos displayed outside.
 Just know that they have 3 servings: pintxo (individual), 1/2 ración (double portion for about 2 people) and ración entera (whole portion for 2-4 people).
 I would get the individual ones if you want to try more, get the big portions if you’re in a bigger group that likes sharing.